Biology, B.S.

 Additional Requirements

-Candidates for a B.S. degree with a major in biology must complete at least 60 credits in science and mathematics, 24 of which must be completed in advanced courses in the Biology Department or required courses and allowed electives in other departments as described above (not including Biology 1001, Chemistry 1100, 10501200120120502060210022002201, and Mathematics 1201).
+Candidates for a B.S. degree with a major in biology must complete at least 60 credits in science and mathematics, 24 of which must be completed in advanced courses in the Biology Department or required courses and allowed electives in other departments as described above (not including Biology 1001, Chemistry and Biochemistry 1100, 10501200120120502060210022002201, and Mathematics 1201).
 These 24 credits must be completed at Brooklyn College with a grade of C- or higher in each course.
 Specific course requirements for a B.S. degree are described above.

 The following courses may be applied toward the 60 credits in science and mathematics: